dairycultist/NoMoreWandering/README.md

 - temperature mechanic (just too cold is bad, too hot doesn't exist). being in water, being too deep underground, nighttime, etc makes you start freezing, necessitating fires, warm clothing, etc

 getting iron tools should be a big achievement, being the culmination of getting smelting infrastructure, heat for caving/surviving night, and mastery of primitive tools

+## NOT going to add

+- New structures/biomes (exploration is tedious, fun should come from taking advantage of the world's resources, not finding stuff in the world)